Visit Vote411.org for all the election information you need.

 You can find your early voting sites in your county here.

 To vote absentee-by-mail in NC, you must fill out an application to request your absentee ballot.
-Registered voters may request a ballot through the online Absentee Ballot Request Portal, or fill out a North Carolina Absentee Ballot Request Form and return it to their county board of elections.
-All absentee ballot request forms must be received by the county board of elections before 5pm October 27, 2020.
+Registered voters may request a ballot through the online Absentee Ballot Request Portal or fill out a North Carolina Absentee Ballot Request Form and return it to their county board of elections.
+Not all municipalities offer absentee-by-mail voting.

 Want to track your ballot through the mail?
 Visit the BallotTrax portal.